 Japan.
 Japan, considered the most important American ally in Asia, is a notable exception to China's recent regional diplomatic achievements.
-As with other Asian countries, China's trading relations with Japan have expanded; in 2004, China (including Hong Kong) surpassed the United States as Japan's largest trading partner, 39 but the political relationship remains hampered by the residual resentments of Japan's conquest and occupation of China during World War II.
-China routinely protests Japanese Prime Minister Koizumi's annual visits to pay tribute to Japanese war dead at the Yasukuni Shinto Shrine, where war criminals are also enshrined.
+As with other Asian countries, China's trading relations with Japan have expanded; in 2004, China (including Hong Kong) surpassed the United States as Japan's largest trading partner, 42 but the political relationship remains hampered by the residual resentments of Japan's conquest and occupation of China during World War II.
+China routinely protests Japanese Prime Minister Koizumi's annual visits to the Yasukuni Shrine, where war criminals are also enshrined.
 Since Koizumi first visited the shrine in 2001, China has used the issue to justify its refusal to engage in bilateral summitry, except as part of multilateral meetings.
-Historical animosities also plagued China's loss to Japan in an August 2004 soccer match, when Chinese fans rioted and spat on the visiting Japanese team and its fans.
+Historical animosities have also routinely plagued other China-Japan interactions.